TEAMAero - SWBLI

 Fig. 1: Shock motion and lift coefficient for the OAT15A airfoil at buffet condition.

 The PANS approach showed its applicability as an enhanced, less dissipative version of URANS (fig. 1), that allowed unlocking the flow instability for the case under analysis at no additional cost.
-On the other hand, if a fine grid is employed, this strategy can be used to perform scale-resolving simulations to focus on the buffet physics (fig. 2)
+On the other hand, if a fine grid is employed, this strategy can be used to perform scale-resolving simulations to focus on the flow physics.
+Fig. 2 shows a visualization of the Q-Criterion isosurface around a circular cylinder at Re = 50000.
+The resolution is governed by the parameter fk.

-The next steps concern the application of the PANS method to three-dimensional configurations, internal SBLI (e.g. pseudo-shock in rectangular channels), and the testing of PANS in conjunction with non-linear correction and four-equation models.
+The following steps concern the application of the PANS method to three-dimensional configurations, internal SBLI (e.g. pseudo-shock in rectangular channels), and the testing of PANS in conjunction with non-linear correction and four-equation models.

 A short project presentation (video) can be found on: